Quang1129/Covid_19_Xray_Detection--using-ANN/README.md

 # Viral Pneumonia, Covid Detection using ANN
 ## ANN
 The Covid-19 pandemic happened 3 years ago and it has left quite an impact in all aspects around the world.
 However, it probably left quite a lot of data about that disease such as: Lungs, brain, ..
 In this project I will train my model to recognize which lungs are infected with covid, viral pneumonia or healthy lungs.
 My dataset has been uploaded with the file ipynb.
 In this project, I will use Pytorch.
 If you use Google Colab then you don't need to install just import torch normally.
-On the other hand, when you use another environments need to install Pytorch using command line in terminal.
+On the other hand, when you use another environments need to install Pytorch using command line in terminal:
++ For CPU: <code>pip install torch torchvision</code>
++ For GPU(CUDA) : <code>pip install torch torchvision torchaudio -f https://download.pytorch.org/whl/cu{CUDA_VERSION}/torch_stable.html</code>
 - For this project, I will use ANN to train this dataset.
 (I know it won't be as good as CNN (feature extraction)
 - The structure of an ANN includes: An input layer, one or more hidden layers and an output layer.
 - Use fully connected layers (or dense layers), where every unit in each layer connects to all units in the previous and subsequent layers.